CanadianShield/CustomClaimProvider/README.md

 # Introduction
-I often get question like *“How can I add some information as claim?”*, *“My informations are not in Entra ID, what should I do to include these information in my toekn?”*
-This example can be use to address some scenarios like:
+I often get questions like *“How can I add some information as claim?”* or *“My informations are not in Entra ID, what should I do to include these information in my token?”* This example can be used to address some scenarios such as:
 1. I need to have email of manager of user in his token.
 Based on this information, in my application I will be able to validate his access of this user is authorized or not.
 2. I need to